drrost/rdlog/README.md

 ## TODO

-1. Get rid off Swift packages.
-For now we use Swift packages only to obtain resources since SPM can't work with resources in C-based packages.
+1. Get rid off Swift targets.
+For now we use Swift targets only to obtain resources since SPM can't work with resources in C-based packages.
 2. Move `rd_str_has_suffix` to `rdlib`.
 3. Create `rd_str_has_prefix` in `rdlib`.
+4. Move DB path and name to the application's settings.
+That means that the application should have a settings storing mechanism.

+## Things should be tested automatically
+* Starting the server in a new environment.
+* Starting the server in the enveironment it already run.
+* Send a log message to the server.